Spot can come with!

 Methow Trails proudly allows dogs on selected trails in the Methow Valley.
 It is a program that we have run for years and, despite a dog’s inability to talk, anyone who has ever seen a dog out on the ski trails can’t deny the joy it brings to these animals.
 It is contagious.

-Conditions of Use (Skiers with Dogs)
+Conditions of Use for Pet Owners:

 - Dog owners must purchase a $50 annual pass from the Methow Trails office or a $10 day pass from any Methow Trails vendor. *While Big Valley is free, your purchase of a dog pass does greatly influence grooming frequency and future trail development